Accessibility Services (formerly Disability Services)

 The exam setting should have minimal auditory and visual stimuli and minimal interruptions.
 A small group setting is generally sufficient.
 Your exam may be taken in the testing room and prior arrangements must be made.

 You may be allowed additional time for your exams in the testing room.
-The amount of time allowed is determined by Disability Services and is based on the student interview and submitted documentation.
+The amount of time allowed is determined by Accessibility Services and is based on the student interview and submitted documentation.

 Use of Calculator